redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

     openstack-config --set /etc/quantum/dhcp_agent.ini DEFAULT ovs_use_veth True
     openstack-config --set /etc/quantum/l3_agent.ini DEFAULT ovs_use_veth True

+The ovs_use_veth settings are primarily required to workaround some issues with the OpenStack RHEL kernel.
+If you are using recent versions of Fedora, you may not need to changes these settings.

 ### Checkpoint: Other Namespace Related Configuration

 <div style="background-color:#e0e0f0; padding-left:2em;padding-right:2em;padding-top:5px;padding-bottom:5px;">